rcarrata/rcarrata.github.io/_posts/2023-02-26-supply-chain-1.md

 In the next blog posts, we will analyze in depth the tools that can be used to help in one of each parts of the software supply chain security.

-Happy securying!
+Happy Securing!

-Peace and Cosign!
+Peace and Cosign ;D